AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 MPI runs
 --------

-For compiling/running an MPI job one has to pick up one of the MPI library suit.
+For compiling/running an MPI job one has to pick up one of the MPI library suites.
 Big vendors provide their own (Cray, Intel) while there are other popular MPI flavors available.
 To compile and run code you need to pick one.
 Since most of the MPI codes will also use math libs, makes sense to pick a toolchain that